-- a) Applicant has had more than one (1) previous non-payment or judgment for plaintiff for unpaid rent in housing court during the past three (3) years. - Exception: If applicant provides verifiable statement of satisfaction, or satisfaction of judgment for unpaid rent (within prior three (3) years) from landlord, creditor, court, or other applicable entity.
+- a) Applicant has had one (1) or more previous non-payment procedure in housing court during the past three (3) years. - Exemptions include medical collections and/or if applicant has proof of repayment of debt.
+Proof must be a statement of satisfaction from creditor, court, or other legal proof.

-Application Intake and Processing > Applicant Screening Process - Continued
+Applicant Screening Process - Continued

-4) Prior Landlord Check:
+4) Prior Landlord Check

 If any household member was a previous resident at this property (or any other property managed by Federation Housing), the tenant file will be checked.
-If there is documentation that the tenant was repeatedly notified of rules violations, lease violations, or if the household left the property owing overpaid HUD assistance, unpaid rent or damages, the application will be rejected.
+If there is documentation that the tenant was repeatedly notified of rules violations, lease violations, or if the household left the property owing unpaid rent or damages, the application will be rejected.